calcitem/GridTimer/CATCHER_INTEGRATION.md

 To test catcher functionality:

 1. Navigate to **Settings Page** in the app
+2. **Quickly tap the version number 5 times** to enable developer mode
-2. Scroll to the **Debug Tools** section
+3. Scroll down to the **Debug Tools** section (now visible at the bottom)
-3. Tap on **"Error Test (Debug)"**
+4. Tap on **"Error Test (Debug)"**
-4. This will throw a test exception and trigger Catcher's error reporting UI
+5. This will throw a test exception and trigger Catcher's error reporting UI

+**Developer Mode**:
+- Tap version number 5 times within 3 seconds to enable
+- Debug Tools section appears at the bottom of settings
+- Includes "Exit Developer Mode" option to hide debug tools
-Note: The error test button is only visible when Catcher is enabled (EnvironmentConfig.catcher = true)
+- Error test button only visible when Catcher is enabled (EnvironmentConfig.catcher = true)

 ## Troubleshooting